Fractals in rate-induced tipping: Theoretical interpretation

 and $W^S$ acts as the boundary of the basin of attraction of the (fixed-point) attractor $x^*(\lambda_+)$. \end{quote}

-The uncertainty exponent $\alpha_1$ of Fractal 1 computed in the previous section (Sec.~\ref{sec.examples}) provides an estimation of the co-dimension of the basin boundary and thus of the stable manifold of the fractal saddle, see Appendix~\ref{app.fractal} for details.
-Therefore, we have $\alpha(W^S)=\alpha_1$.
-The next two conditions ensure that this fractal object induces the appearance of fractals in the two natural settings of R-tipping, Fractals 2 and 3, involving the dependence of $\phi$ on $\Lambda(s)$ and $r$, respectively.
+The uncertainty exponent $\alpha_p$ of the {\bf p}hase-space fractal computed in the previous section (Sec.~\ref{sec.examples}) provides an estimation of the co-dimension of the basin boundary and thus of the stable manifold of the fractal saddle, see Appendix~\ref{app.fractal} for details.
+Therefore, we have $\alpha(W^S)=\alpha_p$.
+The next two conditions ensure that this fractal object induces the appearance of fractals in the two natural settings of R-tipping, the parameter- and rate-space fractals, involving the dependence of $\phi$ on $\Lambda(s)$ and $r$, respectively.

 We first focus on the conditions for the existence of R-tipping.
 The dynamical system $F$ at $\lambda_+$ is susceptible to rate-induced tipping if $x^*$ and its basin of attraction are sensitive to changes in $\lambda$~\cite{ritchie_rate-induced_2023}.
-In line with the sufficient conditions derived in Ref.~\cite{kiers_rate-induced_2020}, we consider: \begin{quote} {\bf Condition 2:} the parameter path $\Lambda(s)$ must be such that $x^*(\lambda_0)$ (i.e., the attractor at the starting parameter $\lambda_0$) is outside the basin of attraction of $x^*(\lambda_+)$ (i.e., the attractor at the final parameter $\lambda_+$). \end{quote} More generally, a weaker condition that can still lead to tipping is to require $x^*$ to leave the basin of attraction at least once in the path $\Lambda(s)$, i.e., there are $s_a,s_b$, with $s_a>s_b$, such that $x^*(\Lambda(s_a))$ is {\it not} in the basin of attraction of the attractor at $s_b$.
+In line with the sufficient conditions derived in Ref.~\cite{kiers_rate-induced_2020}, we consider: \begin{quote} {\bf Condition 2:} the parameter path $\Lambda(s)$ must be such that $x^*(\lambda_0)$ (i.e., the attractor at the starting parameter $\lambda_0$) is outside the basin of attraction of $x^*(\lambda_+)$ (i.e., the attractor at the final parameter $\lambda_+$). \end{quote} More generally, a weaker condition that can still lead to tipping is to require $x^*$ to leave the basin of attraction at least once in the path $\Lambda(s)$, i.e., there are $s_a,s_b$, with $s_a<s_b$, such that $x^*(\Lambda(s_a))$ is {\it not} in the basin of attraction of the attractor at $s_b$.
+These conditions are closely related to the notion of (forward) basin instability~\cite{ashwin_parameter_2017, Okeeffe2020, kiers_rate-induced_2020}.

-The last requirement for the appearance of fractals in R-tipping is to connect variations in parameters (e.g., $\lambda_+,r$) of the dynamics with variations in the trajectories in the phase space: \begin{quote} {\bf Condition 3:} the autonomous dynamics $F$ and parameter path $\Lambda(s)$ must be such that continuous variations in the parameter $\lambda$ along $\Lambda(s)$ for a fixed initial condition $x_0$ leads to a continuous curve in the phase space $\Omega$ for $n>0$. \end{quote} This last condition is satisfied in the examples above due to the continuity of $F(x;\lambda)$ and $\Lambda(s)$.
+The last requirement for the appearance of fractals in R-tipping is to connect variations in parameters (e.g., $\lambda_+,r$) of the dynamics with variations in the trajectories in the phase-space: \begin{quote} {\bf Condition 3:} the autonomous dynamics $F$ and parameter path $\Lambda(s)$ must be such that continuous variations in the parameter $\lambda$ along $\Lambda(s)$ for a fixed initial condition $x_0$ leads to a continuous curve $F^{(n)}(x_0;\lambda)$ in the phase-space $\Omega$ for $n>0$. \end{quote} This last condition is satisfied in the examples above due to the continuity of $F(x;\lambda)$ and $\Lambda(s)$.